The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Introduction

-As for the Solar Wind \citep{pantellini1988velocity}, pure thermal coronal wind models fail at explaining jets with high enough mass loss rates because they would require higher temperatures than is observed \citep{decampli1981t}.
-In fact, if we consider the high temperatures coupled with the high densities necessary for jets, the resulting X-ray emissions would be in excess with respect to data. \cite{bisnovatyi1977models} estimate X-ray luminosities of the order $10^{34} \ \rm{erg \ s^{-1}}$ for a spherical model of thermally-driven coronal wind.
-On the other hand observed luminosities emanating from T Tauri stars are $L_X \leq 10^{30} \ \rm{erg \ s^{-1}}$ \citep{feigelson1999high,imanishi2003systematic}.
-Invoking Alfv\'en waves as a support to coronal heating would alleviate the X-ray luminosity excess.
-Alone, Alfv\'en waves, would require a strong luminosity.
+As for the solar wind \citep{pantellini1988velocity}, pure thermal coronal wind models fail to explain jets with high enough mass-loss rates because they would require higher temperatures than is observed \citep{decampli1981t}.
+In fact, if we consider the high temperatures coupled with the high densities necessary for jets, the resulting X-ray emissions would be in excess with respect to the data. \cite{bisnovatyi1977models} estimated X-ray luminosities on the order of $10^{34} \ \rm{erg \ s^{-1}}$ for a spherical model of thermally driven coronal wind.
+On the other hand, observed luminosities emanating from T Tauri stars are $L_X \leq 10^{30} \ \rm{erg \ s^{-1}}$ \citep{feigelson1999high,imanishi2003systematic}.
+Invoking Alfv\'en waves, so as to support coronal heating, would alleviate the X-ray luminosity excess.
+Alone, Alfv\'en waves would require a strong luminosity.
 Although good candidates for energy transport, the non-dissipative nature of these waves makes it difficult to extract the embedded mechanical energy in the form of heat.
 X-ray emission plus Alfv\'en waves can support ejections close to $10^{-9} \Msunyr$, and for temperatures around one million degrees the jets can reach velocities up to 300 $\kms$ \citep{decampli1981t}.
 Another source of heating could be turbulent ram or magnetic pressure.
-Thus turbulent pressure \citep{hartmann1982wave} or accretion powered stellar wind (APSW) scenarios \citep{matt2005accretion} have the potential to produce sufficient mass loss rates.
-For some parameters in accretion powered wind, the model also results in magnetic braking spinning down the star.
-The decrease of rotational velocity occurs in the lifetime of the star \citep{matt2012magnetic}.
+Thus turbulent pressure \citep{hartmann1982wave} or accretion-powered stellar wind (APSW) scenarios \citep{matt2005accretion} have the potential to produce sufficient mass-loss rates.
+For some parameters in accretion-powered wind, the model also results in magnetic braking spinning the star down.
+The decrease in rotational velocity occurs in the lifetime of the star \citep{matt2012magnetic}.

-Nonetheless, thermal winds can be invoked for launching microjets with low mass loss rates of a few $10^{-9} \Msunyr$, such as the RY Tau micro-jet observed by \cite{StongeBastien08} with $H\alpha$ tracers \citep{sautyetal11, sauty2022nonradial}.
+Nonetheless, thermal winds can be invoked to launch micro-jets with low mass-loss rates of a few $10^{-9} \Msunyr$, such as the RY Tau micro-jet observed by \cite{StongeBastien08} with $H\alpha$ tracers \citep{sautyetal11, sauty2022nonradial}.
 The stellar wind is strong enough to brake the star in its lifetime.

 Magnetocetrifugal driving, for instance, has the advantage of keeping the outflows corotating with the star using magnetic torque to carry off a substantial fraction of the angular momentum.
 Yet this model lacks efficient ways of launching plasma out of the star.